Pathoschild/canimod.github.io/guides/smapi-faq.md

   * Click _Properties_.
   * Click the _Local Files_ tab.
   * Click the _Browse Local Files..._ button to open the game directory.

+## Troubleshooting

+<section class="anchor" id="trojan"></section>

+### SMAPI contains a trojan?

+* **Why does this happen?**
+  Some antivirus programs may warn you that SMAPI contains a trojan with scary names like "Peals.A!cl".
+Don't worry, SMAPI doesn't actually have a trojan.
+That warning is based on something called a _heuristic detection_ — basically the antivirus looked at the SMAPI code, and saw something trojan-like.
+That's because SMAPI can rewrite your mods so they work on your computer (mainly so players can use the same mods on Linux, Mac, or Windows).
+Rewriting files is something trojans also do, so your antivirus got suspicious.

+* **How do I know it doesn't _really_ have a trojan?**
+  You can check!
+SMAPI is all open-source, so you can [read the code](https://github.com/Pathoschild/SMAPI) to make sure it's not doing anything shady.
+  If you don't trust the download, you can [decompile it](https://www.jetbrains.com/decompiler/) and see what code it really contains.

+* **How do I fix it?**
+  You just need to tell your antivirus that SMAPI is okay.
+How you do that depends on which program you use.
+Try searching online for your antivirus name with the words "add exception" to find answers.